ppinzon/try-go/README.md

 ###### Description: implement a basic middleware for the web server, write unit tests

-1. Centralised logging of incoming request / outgoing response
+1. Centralised logging of incoming request / outgoing response :heavy_check_mark:
 2. Require basic auth for all requests (use authorisation header).
 3. Write unit tests for storage
 4. Write unit tests for CRUD endpoints